CCBill/restful-api-guide/README.md

 * check whether the 3DS verification is required or not, and
 * perform the strong customer authentication (SCA) from within the browser

-Open the image in a new tab to review the sequence flow for creating and charging of payment tokens with 3DS verification.
+Click the image or open in a new tab to review the sequence flow for creating and charging of payment tokens with 3DS verification.

 <a href="https://user-images.githubusercontent.com/81383705/237035691-46280338-e7e3-451a-94aa-d7c6b6338874.png" target="_blank" rel="noopener"><img src="https://user-images.githubusercontent.com/81383705/237035691-46280338-e7e3-451a-94aa-d7c6b6338874.png" alt="ccbill-restful-api" width="300"></a>